 2. stay realistic

 You would love to emigrate to a faraway country, be your own boss there and look at the sunset every day?
 In principle, this is possible, but is it realistic?
 Analyze exactly how opportunity and risk relate to each other.
-Say goodbye to unrealistic wishes, because they will make you unhappy in the long run.
-Instead, concentrate on things that are really feasible.
+Say goodbye to unrealistic wishes, because in the long run, they will make you unhappy.
+Rather, focus on things that are truly actionable.

 3. come to terms with your limitations